TheArjunAgarwal/haskell2025/chapters-typ/ch08_precomp-datatypes.typ

           | Neg Expr
 ```

-Here the goal of the type was to specify the structure of the data (arithmetic expression) we want to working with, lets see a few examples!
+Here the goal of the type was to specify the structure of the data (arithmetic expression) we want to work with, let's see a few examples!

 The expression $3 + 5 * 10 + 8^3/ 2$ corresponds to
 ```